iiTONELOC/sigint/docs/panes.md

 ### Persistence

-Layout state (pane configs, split tree, ratios) is persisted under key `sigint.layout.v1`.
-Restored on boot.
-Every layout change triggers a persist.
+Layout state (pane configs, split tree, ratios) is persisted with separate keys for mobile and desktop: `sigint.layout.desktop.v1` / `sigint.layout.mobile.v1`.
+The legacy key `sigint.layout.v1` is checked as a fallback for migration. `isMobile` is determined before layout load in PaneManager.
+Every layout change triggers a persist to the device-appropriate key.
 Invalid or corrupt layouts fall back to default (single globe pane).

 ### Dossier Open Bridge